 I am very proud and happy to be a Governor at Joseph Hood Primary School.
 As well as being a Co-opted Governor at the school, I am also a parent of two children who attend the school.
 Both my children are flourishing here and as parents, we couldn't be happier with our choice of primary school.
 We live locally to Joseph Hood and love being part of this neighbourhood.

-I am a qualified primary school teacher and currently work part-time as a supply teacher in a number of local schools.
-This work gives me a fantastic insight into our education system and how other schools operate.
+I am a qualified primary school teacher and teach locally at Poplar Primary School in Year 5 and 6.
+This gives me a fantastic insight into our education system and how other schools operate.
 Before I had children, I was a teacher and a governor at Brandlehow Primary School in Wandsworth, which achieved an ‘Outstanding in All Areas’ ofsted report while I was there.

 Since becoming a Governor, there are many things that have impressed me about this school.
 I can see first-hand the thoroughness and passion that all the staff put into their work.
 I also love how there is always a welcoming, warm atmosphere at Joseph Hood and the way in which the children behave calmly, politely and happily both in and out of the school.
 I look forward to supporting this school as it goes from strength to strength.